ChibiOS/ChibiOS/readme.txt

   to 2.2.4).
 - FIX: Fixed wrong macro check for STM32 XL devices (bug 3291898)(backported to 2.2.4).
+- FIX: Fixed SPI driver restart in STM32 SPI driver implementation, also applied the same fix to the STM8S SPI driver (bug 3288758)(backported to 2.2.4).
 - FIX: Fixed missing state transition in ADC driver (bug 3288149)(backported to 2.2.4).
 - FIX: Fixed missing state transition in SPI driver (bug 3288112)(backported